Wednesday, June 19, 2013

 sukha: happiness; pleasure; ease; bliss

-sutta: (lit. thread; Skt. sutra) discourse of the Buddha or one of his leading disciples
+sutta: (lit. thread; Skt. sutra) discourse of the

 tanha: (lit. thirst) craving